flypenguin/hugo-flypenguin-de/content/post/2018/2018-05-25-helm-in-a-kops-cluster-with-rbac.md

 ---
 I created a K8S cluster on AWS with kops.

-I ran <span class="lang:default decode:true crayon-inline ">helm init</span> to install tiller in the cluster.
+I ran `helm init` to install tiller in the cluster.

-I ran <span class="lang:default decode:true crayon-inline ">helm list</span>  to see if it worked.
+I ran `helm list`  to see if it worked.

 I got this: